RetroNora/MERA_ELZAB_ComPan_8_16/README.md

 ***NOTE THE DUMPS ARE 8-BIT BUT PROMS ARE 4-BIT***

 ## 8-bit CPU (i8080) BOARD
 This board comes with i8080 CPU, i8224 clock generator, i8228 system controller and system ROM.
-This board also has 2k of SRAM used to test the system on boot even if RAM on RAM Board is failed.
+This board also has 2k of SRAM used to test the system on boot even if RAM on RAM Board has failed (Common RAM error).
-The DMA handling and expansion of address bus happens to this board. i8257 DMA controller and 7 i8212 are responsible for it.
-Each DMA channel got it's 8212 (8257 supplies the system with 4 DMA channels).
+The DMA handling and expansion of address bus (16 --> 21) happens to this board. i8257 DMA controller and 7 i8212 are responsible for it.
+Each DMA channel got it's own 8-bit I/O port (8212), 8257 supplies the system with 4 DMA channels.
 The i8080 board is equiped with i8259 IRQ controller, the system has 8 IRQs.
 This board comes with two i8253 programable timers.
 Also two RS232C serial ports are handled by CPU board.